Sightseeing During the Nepal Bhutan Tour

 Bhutan Culture and Traditions

-In Bhutan, 22% of the inhabitants are Hindus, 0.2% are Muslims, 0.4% are of other religions, and 75% are Buddhists.
+In Bhutan, 22% of the population is Hindu, 0.2% is Muslim, 0.4% belongs to other religions, and 75% identify as Buddhist.
 Hence, Buddhism is deeply rooted in Bhutan’s Culture and traditions.
-The majority of the population of Bhutan follows Buddhism, and the religion of Buddhism has a significant role among Bhutanese inhabitants.
-Hundreds of monasteries and temples all over Bhutan showcase the religion’s importance and serve as spiritual centers.
+The majority of Bhutan’s population follows Buddhism, and it plays a significant role among the Bhutanese inhabitants.
+Hundreds of monasteries and temples throughout Bhutan showcase the country’s rich Buddhist heritage and serve as spiritual centers.

 Once every year, Bhutan celebrates the festival/ Tsechu of Dzong.
 People from the nearby areas and tourists also visit Bhutan to observe the festival.
 The celebrations involve cultural dances, religious rites, and cultural visuals.
 Tsechus in Bhutan are not just occasions for celebrating religion but also for socializing and building relationships with each other.